 - Brilliance.
 Not simply very, very smart but also brilliant in the manner in which they create opportunities and approach challenges. - Honesty.
-If you're not honest with me, or yourself, I cannot coach you to greater levels of success. - Authenticity.
+Builds trust and respect.
+People know who they're dealing with, no games. - Authenticity.
 One of a kind.
-Genuine Irrespective of how others act, think, or make choices. - Vision.
-A keen and continual sense of how to improvement for themselves and their business. - Confidence.
-Nothing can damage relationships (with subordinates, colleagues, boards) faster than self-doubt. - Vulnerability.
+Genuine irrespective of how others act, think, or make decisions. - Vision.
+A keen and continual awareness of what needs to improve in themselves and their business. - Confidence.
+Nothing can damage relationships (with clients, subordinates, colleagues, boards) faster than self-doubt. - Vulnerability.
 Openly admit and learn from mistakes.
 Refreshing and inspiring. - Humor.
-Used wisely, it cuts through messy situations, especially in self reflection. - Healthy understanding of power vs. ego.
+Used wisely, it cuts through messy situations, especially with one's self. - Healthy understanding of power vs. ego.
 Each has the power to make changes, influence others, alter careers and make a difference.
-The danger is when ego leads to a destructive use of power which damages people and companies. - Intuition/self trust.
+The danger is when ego leads to a destructive use of power which can destroy people and companies. - Intuition/self trust.
 The number one most vital trait in a leader.
-Nothing can replace it no book, theory, course or coach.
+Nothing can replace it-no book, theory, course or coach.
 It's innate.

-Next, I'll answer the often-asked question regarding my focus of working with individual leaders and executives, not their overall teams.
-I initially tried to spread my expertise over both intensive leadership coaching and more general team coaching.
+Next, I'll answer the often-asked question regarding my focus of working with individual leaders and executives, and not with their entire team.
+Note, I often work with various individuals on the same team-just not the team as a whole entity.

+I initially tried to spread my expertise over both intensive, very personal leadership coaching and more general team coaching.

 While both can be valuable depending on the situation, I found the ability to go more deeply into issues that held good leaders back from being 'great' was far more worthwhile to the company and rewarding to me.

-Every leader has their struggle, each is different.
-They can explore with me what they are not willing to share with their team.
+Every leader has their challenge(s), each is different.
+They can confidentially explore perceptions, assumptions, beliefs, annoyances, goals and history with me that is not appropriate to share with their team.